Cubicpath/ChatGPT-GUI/README.md

 ### Authentication:
-As this app is unofficial, you must use your own session key, which you can get by logging in to [ChatGPT] and either getting data from the website's cookies.
+As this app is unofficial, you must use your own session key, which you can get by logging in to [ChatGPT] and getting data from the website's cookies.

 Guide:
 - Sign in to [ChatGPT]